commerceblock/docs/source/map-init/index.rst

 Mapping initialisation
 ^^^^^^^^^^^^^^^^^^^^^^

-Once the blockchain has been configured and initialised, a 'blank' and unsigned mapping object with a 2-of-3 policy is created and exported as a file: ``map.json``.
+Once the blockchain has been configured and initialised, a 'blank' and unsigned mapping object with a 2-of-3 issuance is created and exported as a file: ``map.json``.
 This blank object and the ``ptxo.dat`` wallet file are then uploaded to the S3 bucket.
 All these operations are performed by running the ``object_init.py`` script.